Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 After you complete the code, make your way to your Main method and test it out !

 What did you get ???
-If youre following me exactly, the answer should be 19!
+If you are following me exactly, the answer should be 19!

 Awesome to continue self practice complete the following: